mobilizejs/mobilize.js/docs/manual/source/integrations/wordpress.rst

 Testing
 =========

-You can load the mobile wordpress template without actually running through it jQuery for testing purposes.
+You can load the Wordpress template used by plug-in without actually running through it jQuery for testing purposes.
 This allows you to see HTML/DOM elements before they are run through any kind transformations.

 * Use desktop browser